Wakara's War

-Wakara's War was a dispute between the Paiute Indians and the Mormon settlers in the Utah Valley.
+Wakara's War, also known as Walker's War was a dispute between the Ute people and the Mormon settlers in Utah Valley and surrounding areas.
 This war is characterized as a string of disputes and skirmishes over property and the land from July 1853 to May 1854.
 This war was influenced by factors such as religious differences, the slave trade, and the division of the Salt Lake Valley.

 Chief Wakara

 Wakara was a leader of the Ute Native Americans in Utah.
 He was also known as Wakarum, Walkara, Walkar, Wacker, Wacherr, Watcher, and his white name Walker.
 Wakara means "yellow" or "brass" in the Numic branch of the Uto-Aztecan language family.
 It is thought that Wakara went by that name because of his preference for yellow buckskin.

 The physical characteristics of the land largely separated Wakara's band from other Ute and Shoshone Indians in that area.
 They subsisted mainly on a hunter-gatherer diet, roaming the land to find the sustenance and supplies that they needed to survive.
 This was greatly aided by the influence of horses in the Ute culture, especially with Wakara as chief.
 He was known as the "Napoleon of the Desert", a nickname given for his cunning and strategy in horse raids.
 Wakara's band had a very profitable slave trade with the Spaniards, in which they traded captives from other tribes for European goods.